OSGeo/grass-website/content/news/2023_06_24_GRASS_GIS_8_3_released.md

 ### What's new in a nutshell

-The GRASS GIS 8.3.0 release provides more than 360 improvements and fixes compared to the 8.2 branch.
-This new minor release brings in many fixes and improvements in GRASS GIS modules and the graphical user interface (GUI) which now has the **single window layout by default**.
+The GRASS GIS 8.3.0 release provides more than **360 changes** compared to the 8.2 branch.
+This new minor release brings in **many fixes and improvements** in GRASS GIS modules and the graphical user interface (GUI) which now has the **single window layout by default**.
-Some of the most relevant changes include: support for parallelization in three raster modules, new options added to several temporal modules, and substantial clean-up of `g.extension`, the module that allows the installation of add-ons.
+Some of the most relevant changes include: support for **parallelization** in three raster modules, new options added to several temporal modules, and substantial clean-up of `g.extension`, the module that allows the installation of add-ons.
 The GUI also received a lot of attention with many fixes and